javonpayne100/CMSC495Capstone/README.md

 # CMSC495Capstone: Python-Game-Hub (Group 1)

 ## Copyright Usage and License
-Regarding Copyright laws by GitHub, it states that a public repository without a license means that others must fork the repository to utilze and modify the code as the team retains all proprietary rights.
+Regarding Copyright laws by GitHub, it states that a public repository without a license means that others must fork the repository to utilize and modify the code as the team retains all proprietary rights.
 Links:
 - [GitHub Copyright and Licenses](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
 - [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)